 As well as protecting end users, better battery safety has economic benefits.
 Increasing the reliability of Li-ion battery systems could allow automakers to reduce the complexity of their systems, saving space, weight and costs.
 It could also cut the warranty burden on automakers, which is likely to rise to around £780m in the UK by 2030.

-Led by Professor Paul Shearing of UCL, the Faraday Institution’s £1.5m SafeBatt project, which got underway in 2021, takes a broad look at the science of battery safety.
-Working with six academic and two industry partners, Professor Christensen says the project has three elements; studying sub-cell level events and the interplay between degradation and safety, and how cell failure propagates within a battery, as well as carrying out large-scale experiments on full size battery packs to observe how they behave under stress.
+The Faraday Institution’s £4.3m SafeBatt project takes a broad look at the science of battery safety.
+Working with seven academic and two industry partners, the project has four elements; studying sub-cell level events and the interplay between degradation and safety, how cell failure propagates within a battery, modelling thermal runaway and the reaction pathways approaching cell failure and carrying out large-scale experiments on full size battery modules and packs to observe how they behave under stress.
 The aim is to be able to understand these processes, which longer term will enable automakers to design and build more reliable battery packs.
 The SafeBatt project builds on the previous work of the Faraday Institution Degradation and ReLiB projects.

-Now Professor Christensen is expanding his research to address how to tackle vapour clouds generated by Li-ion batteries that fail in indoor settings such as tunnels and car parks, as well as residential buildings.
+The team is expanding its research to address how to tackle vapour clouds generated by Li-ion batteries that fail in indoor settings such as tunnels and car parks, as well as residential buildings.
 The growing popularity of e-bikes and e-scooters is a particular concern in this respect; 170,000 of the bikes were sold in the UK in 2020, a 70% year-on-year increase.
 The bikes are usually fitted with Li-ion batteries, and routinely kept and charged indoors by their owners, meaning a fire could have devastating consequences, particularly in shared accommodation in urban areas where access is limited.
-Professor Christensen is in the process of applying for funding from the Fire Service Research and Training trust, and plans to study the vapour clouds by conducting experiments in the full-sized buildings located at the Fire Service College.

 Professor Christensen says: “The likelihood of an electric vehicle catching fire is very low, but currently we don’t have the data on ageing batteries from cars that have been in use for a while.
 And as we put more and more electric vehicles on the road, there are going to be crashes, and crashes that involve electric vehicles present very different challenges for first responders.